AmmarZeyn/killer-sudoku/README.md

 2. Add all cages that make up the 3×3 grid
 3. Ensure all cages add up to 45 (sum of digits 1-9)
 4. Click "Calculate Valid Combinations" to see possible ways to arrange the digits

+## Contributing

+Contributions are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

+### Feature Ideas
+- Implement a full Killer Sudoku solver
+- Add a visual grid editor for 3×3 Generator
+- Create a printable Killer Sudoku generator
+- Add support for different grid sizes (4×4, 6×6, etc.)

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.